Course Introduction

 -

 When you select an item in a view, a bottom drawer with available actions will appear.
 The options available for each item may vary depending on the module.
+While options may vary depending on the module, the basic options are the following:

 -